Why writing your career vision doesn't have to be daunting

 So there you have it.
 How to move from 'I don't know' to a (more) detailed picture - or story - of what you'd like your life and career to look like.

 Visioning?
-Ha!
 You've got it covered!
 Not so daunting after all!

 How do you envisage your future self?

---- Tineke Tammes is an ICF accredited Career Coach, who supports professional women in making successful career transitions into work they love!
+--- Tineke Tammes is an ICF credentialed Career Coach, who supports professional women in making successful transitions to careers of Freedom, Flexibility and Fulfilment!
 Besides that she is also a lifelong feminist, part-time portrait artist, never-only-read-one-book-at-any-time reader, and obsessive doodler.
 Oh, and she knows a bit about change management too.
-Book a free Introduction Call with me